TimSC/cppo5m/README.md

 	gunzip -c data.o5m.gz | ./o5mconvert - --in-o5m

-To regenerate sources in the pbf folder (required if your protobuf library version does not match):
+To regenerate sources in the pbf folder, (if required if your protobuf library version does not match) comment out "option optimize_for = LITE_RUNTIME" then:

 * protoc -I=proto proto/osmformat.proto --cpp_out=pbf